Why Diamonds? Evolution, Instinctual Niches, Advertising, and the Killer App…

 Which is not to say that other factors don’t play into this.
 Last night, for example, Lime said that the (relatively small) stone on her (relatively small) engagement ring is “too big and heavy,” and wondered about getting a smaller one.
 Which is funny, when you think about it.

 Hmm.
 Assignment to myself: what’s another niche in the human psychobiological complex that has not yet been fully exploited by the creation of a product perfectly designed for that niche, and advertising that suggests it as the killer app for that niche?
 That’d be one hell of a story, I think.
-(Or a business, though I’m lacking startup anyway.)
+(Or a business, though I’m lacking startup capital anyway.)

 Yeah.
 I’m glad you know I wasn’t attacking or mocking you.
 It got me to thinking, is all. :)